Writer’s Lab with Prof. Suki

 Note to parents:

-• This semester-long course can be repeated as often as a student would like.
+• This continuing semester-long course can be repeated as often as a student would like.

 • This course requires use of multiple tabs in a browser, so students need to attend on a computer with a keyboard.
 Attendance on a tablet is not recommended.